As an Amazon Associate and publisher, I earn from qualifying purchases. The commission is paid by the retailers, at no cost to you.

 The formula for surviving this battle royale is that you need to find all of your weapons and equipment on the map because you don’t land with anything other than a pickaxe.

 While you could try attacking someone with your axe but it is best used to harvest building materials from trees, cars and other free-standing objects so you can make your own walls, ramps, and platforms.
-This is the main ingredient which differentiates Fortnite Battle Royale sprang from other battle royale game like Players Unknown Battleground and this is the ingredient that makes it stand apart.
+This is the main ingredient that differentiates Fortnite Battle Royale sprang from other battle royale games like Players Unknown Battleground and this is the ingredient that makes it stand apart.

 Player costumes can also buy V-Bucks at any time through which either they can buy skins, emotes separately.
 You can also buy the Fortnite Battle Pass for 10$ or 950 V Bucks through which you can earn skins, emotes and other extras by completing the challenges of the battle pass.
 Every day the store cycles through new inventory that can be bought with V-Bucks, so check back frequently for skins you want.
 Battle Pass skins change out with every content season, which usually lasts three months.